-- Add API permission for "My APIs" for the name of the application created in first step and the scope created in first step
+- Add API permission for "My APIs" for the name of the application created in step one and the scope created in step one

 - Create an Azure Conditional Access policy to require multifactor authentication

-- Apply to application created in first step
+- Apply to application created in step one

 - Remove any CA policy applied to "All cloud apps" that would require MFA